Pseudo-Complex Quantifier Elimination: Introduction

 \section{Introduction}

 Based on research conducted during the 1930s \cite{Tarski1930}, Tarski published the first complete quantifier elimination (\qe) procedure for the real numbers in 1948 \cite{Tarski:48a}.
 Subsequent work by Seidenberg in 1954 provided a geometric interpretation of these results, known today as the Tarski--Seidenberg Theorem \cite{Seidenberg1954}, which naturally gives rise to the idea of applying these methods to real-world problems.
-Remarkably, concluding remarks in a report to the US Army by Davis explicitly addressed the infeasibility of any implementation of real \qe \cite{Davis:54a}.
+Remarkably, concluding remarks in a 1954 report to the US Army by Davis already address the infeasibility of implementing real \qe, indicating early interest in the problem \cite{Davis:54a}.
 Given the state of the available programming infrastructure at the time, along with the fact that the Tarski--Seidenberg procedure is not even elementary recursive in the worst case, Davis's assessment was certainly justified.
 This picture began to change during the 1970s, when Collins and his students developed and implemented real \qe methods based on cylindrical algebraic decomposition (\cad) \cite{Collins:75}.
 In the mid-1980s partial \cad constituted a major breakthrough \cite{CollinsHong:91}.
-Complemented with more specialized virtual substitution methods aimed at formulas of low degree \cite{Weispfenning:88a,Weispfenning:97b,Kosta:16a} real \qe became applicable to a considerable number of application areas with a significant publication record, also at the CASC conference series.
+Complemented with more specialized virtual substitution methods aimed at formulas of low degree \cite{Weispfenning:88a,Weispfenning:97b,Kosta:16a}, real \qe became applicable to a considerable number of application areas with a significant publication record, also at the CASC conference series.
 Another class of implemented approaches to real \qe is based on multivariate parametric real root counting \cite{Weispfenning:98a,DolzmannSturm:99a,LeSafeyElDin2021}.